ajcvickers/ajcvickers.github.io/_posts/2012-03-13-secrets-of-detectchanges-part-4-binary-properties-and-complex-types.md

 }
 ```

-This code uses calls into EF code to mutate the complex objects and hence, by Rule 1, doesn’t require DetectChanges to be called.
+This code uses calls into EF code to mutate the complex objects and hence, by Rule 1, doesn't require DetectChanges to be called.
-<h3>And that’s DetectChanges!</h3>
+<h3>And that's DetectChanges!</h3>
-If you’ve read all four parts of this series then thank you!
+If you've read all four parts of this series then thank you!
 You are now a certified DetectChanges expert.
 So how about going off to <a href="http://stackoverflow.com/">Stack Overflow</a> and using your knowledge to the betterment of the EF community. :-)